Knight Foundation (Philip H. Knight Charitable Foundation)

 Application Success Factors

 This section is not applicable as the foundation does not accept applications.
-However, organizations that have received Knight Foundation support share the following characteristics:
+However, organisations that have received Knight Foundation support share the following characteristics:

 Common Traits of Knight Foundation Grantees: